← Documentation home

 Is there a withdrawal fee?

-No. Both senior and junior redemptions execute at the current share price after the notice matures.
-The premium you've already paid (senior) or earned (junior) is already reflected in the share price, so there's no separate exit fee.
+Both senior and junior redemptions execute at the current share price after the notice matures, capped by the file-time snapshot value.
+The premium you've already paid (senior) or earned (junior) is already reflected in the share price.

 Why does senior have a 5-day notice?